CodePushGo/website/src/content/blog/en/welcome-to-codepushgo.md

 next_blog: ''
 ---

-We’re excited to announce the launch of **CodePushGo** – a fresh, open-source fork of Capgo.app, designed to make over-the-air (OTA) updates for React Native apps faster, safer, and more developer-friendly.
+We’re excited to announce the launch of **CodePushGo** – a fresh, open-source fork of codepushgo.com, designed to make over-the-air (OTA) updates for React Native apps faster, safer, and more developer-friendly.

 ## Why CodePushGo?

-Capgo.app has been a trusted solution for live updates in React Native apps.
+codepushgo.com has been a trusted solution for live updates in React Native apps.
 But as the ecosystem and developer needs evolved, we saw the opportunity to build something even better: a platform that’s open, transparent, and focused on security, compliance, and speed.

 **CodePushGo** is our answer.
 It’s a fork, but it’s also a new beginning – with a renewed commitment to open source, developer experience, and the latest best practices.